DrewRoss5/libSafePointer/README.md

 - Description: Creates a shallow copy of this pointer, and does not modify this object.
 - Notes:
   - Intended use case is using this method to pass the pointer to a function
   - A copy of a SafePtr does not automatically free it's memory once it goes out of scope.
 If you desire to free the memory from a copy, you must explicitly call `reset` on the copied object.
+Though, doing so is generally inadvisable, as it may cause undefined behavior when the original smart pointer is deconstructed.
 #### move():
 - Parameters:
   - None